groupeLIAMG/hypopy/README.md

 You need to compile the python wrapper for the C++ raytracing code in https://github.com/groupeLIAMG/ttcr and add it to your PYTHONPATH to be able to run hypo.py

+If you have VTK compiled with python on your system, it is possible to save velocity models and raypaths for posterior visualization (e.g. in paraview).

 ## References

 ```